InventorsDev/sdg-003-frontend/README.md

 ## About

-This app is built with the aim of being Earths most customer centric for raw foodstuffs or groceries.
-It is designed to help consumers find different groceries accross the region and make orders at cost-friendly rates for door-step delivery.The app is user friendly, easy to use and accommodates users with little or no tech experience.
+This app is built with the aim of being Earths most customer-centric for raw foodstuffs or groceries.
+It is designed to help consumers find different groceries across the region and make orders at cost-friendly rates for door-step delivery.
+The app is user friendly, easy to use and accommodates users with little or no tech experience.

 ## Mission